-The downtown MAX rapid transit line is going straight after 12 years in operation.
+The downtown MAX rapid transit line is going straight this Sunday after 12 years in operation.

-The Kansas City Transportation Authority announced today the popular express bus line will shift to a direct north-south route down Grand Boulevard from Crown Center to the River Market and is holding a celebration in Washington Square Park to inaugurate the new route.
+The Kansas City Transportation Authority is shifting the popular express bus line to a direct north-south route down Grand Boulevard from Crown Center to the River Market and is holding a celebration in Washington Square Park to inaugurate the new route.

 “As our city changes, so must our bus routes,” Chuck Ferguson, the KCATA planning chief said in a statement when the change was first announced in late August.

 “Moving Main Street Max reflects our efforts to better serve an evolving downtown.
 It will give our riders the type of superior service they expect from the area’s transit authority.”